madelinezday/buttondown/guides/stripe.md

 ### Explore ways to monetize your newsletter

-Interested in collecting revenue from your newsletter via paid subscriptions?
-Our doc on “Monetizing Your Newsletter” has all you need and more!
+Interested in setting up paid subscriptions, premium content, or other revenue streams for your newsletter?
+Our doc on “Monetizing Your Newsletter” is the place to learn more!